 From here, the process of avoiding quarantine is the same—you’ll have to upload your vaccination documents to your account in the Hawaii Safe Travels program.

 Two smartphone apps have been approved by the state to help keep all your documents together for avoiding quarantine and travel restrictions—Commonpass and ClearMe.
 These serve as something of a digital folder that keep all your documents related to traveling to Hawai‘i together.
 HOWEVER, you still must have an account and go through the steps in the Hawaii Safe Travels program.
 Bottom line—the Commonpass and ClearMe apps are not required to navigate the exemption process and we can’t say for sure if using one makes the process of entering Hawai‘i any easier.

 Though they will accept a digital version of your vaccination document, it’s recommended that you bring the original, physical CDC vaccination card, VAMS printout or DOD Form DD2766C.
 (You might have to wait longer for an official to verify the digital version if there are any questions about its validity.)

 If you are visiting Maui, expect to take a second, rapid test (paid for by Maui County) to confirm your negative status unless you possess a vaccine card.
 Expect longer delays before you are free to leave the airport.
 For Maui, you are also required to download an app called AlohaSafe Alert which is an anonymous contact tracing app that tells you if you have been exposed more than briefly to someone who has tested positive.
 The app maker says none of your personal info is involved.
 You will be required to show that you have downloaded the app before you are released at the airport.

-- Restaurants and bars (takeout is exempt)
+- Restaurants and bars (takeout and outdoor eating is exempt)

 - Gyms and fitness facilities, including dance studios